Edmonton’s Leading Disability Service Organization

 • Long-term residential care

-• Caregiver and staff training for improving support to adults
+• Caregiver and staff training for improving support to adults, including advocacy support techniques to empower individuals with disabilities

-• Periodic reviews of and adjustments to PDD outcomes
+• Periodic reviews of and adjustments to PDD outcomes, including transition planning for different life stages and changing needs.

 Book Your Consultation